Essential Information

 Baltic Bloom

 The ocean’s smallest plants, phytoplankton, can bloom in their billions when cool ocean currents deliver sufficient nutrients, as they have done here in the Gulf of Finland.
-Phytoplankton alone convert about as much carbon from our atmosphere into living mater as all land plants combined, making them a potentially vital tool in combatting climate change.
+Phytoplankton alone convert about as much carbon from our atmosphere into living matter as all land plants combined, making them a potentially vital tool in combatting climate change.
 However, blooms can also be harmful to other wildlife and humans.
 Imaging blooms from space greatly aids the study of these important plants as our ocean warms.

 NASA Earth Observatory images by Joshua Stevens and Lauren Dauphin, using Landsat data from the U.S. Geological Survey and MODIS data from LANCE/EOSDIS Rapid Response